 We provide a number of specialized physical therapy services to identify the root cause of your pain and heal it.
 We examine each patient thoroughly, conducting a complete evaluation, and then create a customized program of care.

-CorePhysio also works to promote a climate of wellness and prevention, helping clients prevent (remove the) loss of mobility before it occurs by developing customized fitness and wellness-oriented programs for healthier and more active lifestyles.
+CorePhysio also works to promote a climate of wellness and prevention, helping clients prevent loss of mobility before it occurs by developing customized fitness and wellness-oriented programs for healthier and more active lifestyles.